danieltjw/aifutures/README.md

 - Bandwidth
     - wider : narrower attention

-Artificial Super Intelligences will be so powerful, it will not matter a person's or nation's military might, money, influence, intellect.
+Artificial Super Intelligences will be so powerful, it will not matter a person's or nation's military might, money, influence or intellect.

 ---